mramanindia/Rice_grains_Analysis/README.md

 The main Idea behind solving the objectives(Counting rice grains) is to make the provided image in the best possible format. \
 If there would be clarity in the image, and rice grains are well separated from the background image then there would be ease in counting them.

-Then, Solving the Corner cases and hence building the soluction.
+Then, Solve the Corner cases and hence build the solution.

 **There are a total 3 major and challenging parts in building solutions:**